 Leading German Law Firm in the Field of Immigration, Residence Permits and Citizenship Rights

-In this piece, we will outline what groups of people are eligible to avail of German citizenship due to Nazi persecution.
+In this piece, we will outline what groups of people – especially those with a Jewish background – are eligible to avail of German citizenship due to Nazi persecution.
 However, this will be a broad and generalised article.
-Sometimes, the facts of a case can lead to complications and challenges.
-Therefore, it may be necessary to avail of legal counsel to aid you in your claim.
+Sometimes, the facts of a case can lead to complications and challenges and therefore, it may be necessary to avail of legal counsel to aid you in your claim.

-At Schlun & Elseven we are a multidisciplinary, full service law firm.
+At Schlun & Elseven we are a multidisciplinary, full-service law firm.
 We specialise in the area of immigration law and provide legal counsel on other means of availing of German citizenship such as in cases of naturalization and in citizenship through descent.
-Furthermore, we provide counsel on issues regarding residence permits, the EU Blue Card, family reunification and on many other issues relating to German immigration law as well as in many other fields of law.
-If you require a German lawyer for your case make sure to contact us today!
+Furthermore, we provide counsel on issues regarding residence permits, the EU Blue Card, family reunification and on many other issues relating to German immigration law as well as in other fields of law.
+If you require a German lawyer for your case, make sure to contact us today.

 German Citizenship for Nazi Victims: The Law – the Grundgesetz

 From early in the aftermath of the war Germany acknowledged its debt to those who suffered during World War II.
 Consequently, German citizenship was provided to Nazi victims under Article 116 (2) of the Grundgesetz (German Constitution).
 However, the awarding of such rights had limits as to those who could apply.
 Article 116(2) states: